Awarrior91/php2-auto-downgrade/README.md

 To run a Secure Node, you will need at least 2 Cores(/vCores) and 4GB RAM.

-Before you run the script, you're going to need the current block height, which can be found at
+Before you run the script, you're going to need the current block height for the Net your Node will run in, which can be found at

 Testnet:
 https://explorer-testnet.zen-solutions.io/